Looking for best quality photos in a reasonably small package. [more inside]

 Hi there, I'm teaching my Dad in China to use his Chinese App Store account - His iPhone and iPad Mini are his MAIN cameras these days, and he loves taking photos.
 I'm a bit rushed as I have to leave China soon, and don't have to time to search through Chinese app reviews (I don't know Chinese well anyway).
 So, please can you recommend any iPhone and iPad camera and photo apps (paid or free) available on the Chinese App Store that you love.
 Impressive apps are good; Impressive AND easy to learn and use apps (my Dad is not very tech-skilled and doesn't like complicated instructions) are the greatest.
 Thanks very much for your tips!!!

+I just broke my point and shoot camera and want to replace it with something more modern.
+I have a 4GB eye-if SD card that I configured to auto-upload to my online photo storage for me, but I'd like to find a camera that has this feature built in.
 A quick google (an 4 hours later), it doesn't seem like I can find such a camera -- is my google searching rusty, or is the camera market missing "automatic, easy picture upload" as a built in feature?
 I don't want to use my eye-if anymore.
 Any suggestions for a camera that does it all?